 As well as other low carbon and zero carbon heat sources, air supply heat pumps will provide over 80% of heat to the new town’s homes and businesses.

-The station eastern entrance will also be built with glulam timber, which provides a sustainable alternative to steel or concrete for the construction of the roof as it consumes less energy during the manufacturing process.
+The station eastern entrance is built with glulam timber, which provides a sustainable alternative to steel or concrete for the construction of the roof as it consumes less energy during the manufacturing process.

 How we get from A to B will be key to sustainability in the future.

-The new Brent Cross West station provides the gateway to the new development and is expected to see two million journeys in its first year, rising to five million by the time the regeneration scheme is completed, with up to eight trains per hour.
-It will offer links to central London in just 12 minutes.
+The new Brent Cross West station provides the gateway to the new development, with up to eight trains per hour during peak times.
+It will offer links from central London in as little as 12 minutes.

-The station is being built with passive provision for the West London Orbital route.
-If this line gets the green light it would take vehicles off some of the country’s busiest roads including the North Circular – the UK’s most congested highway.
+The station will also be able to accommodate the planned West London Orbital (WLO) line in future, which will provide additional cross-London services.
+If this line gets the green light, it would take vehicles off some of the country’s busiest roads including the North Circular – the UK’s most congested highway.

 Brent Cross West is being integrated with other forms of sustainable transport too.
 The eastern entrance building will offer cycle parking for 68 bikes, whilst the new overbridge, part of the new station, will offer a pedestrian and cycle route across this part of the Midland Main Line for the first time since it was built 150 years ago, linking our communities.